 To be sure you are fully informed of how to prepare for the study abroad experience, please follow the following steps.

-- Visit DSC’s Center for International Education (Liberal Arts, Room 310), or contact Dr. Fernando Garcia (MEM 227), to review study abroad program options and to obtain information and application forms.
+- Visit DSC’s Center for International Education (Gignilliat Memorial Hall, Room 004), or contact Dr. Fernando Garcia at (706) 272-4600, to review study abroad program options and to obtain information and application forms.

 - Visit your academic advisor in your major field of study to discuss how the overseas program fits into graduation requirements and to receive written approval for the courses selected.
 See the DSC Course Equivalencies Web Page for a comparison of study abroad courses and equivalent DSC courses.